University of California-Hastings

 Faculty and Administrative Pro Bono

 UC Hastings Faculty and staff engage in a wide variety of pro bono activities.
-Faculty pro bono activities are featured on the pro bono web pages.

 Students meeting the 45 hour goal prior to graduation will be inducted into the Pro Bono Society and recognized in the graduation program.
 This achievement will also be noted on the student's transcript.
 Students who meet the aspirational goal set for practicing attorneys and provide 150 hours of pro bono services during their tenure at Hastings will be recognized at graduation and on their transcripts for Outstanding Achievement in Pro Bono.